 We recommend applying a sunscreen to babies 6 months of age and older.
 Younger than six months you should keep your baby in the shade or covered with clothing with SPF protection/

-How often do you need to reapply sunscreen?
+How often do you need to reapply sunscreen to ensure sun safety?